my-language-skills/simple-metadata/doc/doc-conf-page.md

 ## Settings

-**WIEJO SM uses WebPage as default Type at Page level.
-If the Page requires a more specifical type of Type, WebPage comes with 13 child Types that covers the most of the situations:**

-The top 'type' for the description of the pages, WebPage, (which is a subtype of Creative Work) is specified by the most important specified types:
+The top 'type' for the description of the pages, WebPage, (which is a subtype of Creative Work) is specified In the next level in the hierarchy within 12 schemas:

 * WebPage *Activated by default*
   * AboutPage